Does Your Job Really Need To Spark Joy?

 Advertisement

-We now know that sleeping six hours or less a night leads to a greater risk of dementia in later life and that working all available hours won’t necessarily buy you a house (because, as the Women’s Budget Group notes, housing is now less affordable than ever for young women).
+We now know that sleeping six hours or less a night leads to a greater risk of dementia in later life and that working all available hours won’t necessarily buy you a house.
 As the reaction to Molly-Mae's comments demonstrates, there is a growing awareness that hard work is not necessarily enough to get you to where you want to be and, what's more, that success in and of itself is perhaps not the goal.

+Post-pandemic, the Australian government's National Skills Commission has found that the coronavirus crisis has led to lower participation of young people in the labour market overall.

 Advertisement